Costco Withdraws Request to Exclude Green Century Proposal on Net Zero Targets

 Costco claims to prioritize “addressing the climate impacts attributed to our global operations and supply chains.”
 However, the emissions from Costco’s operations and purchased energy, heating and cooling (known as Scope 1 and 2 emissions) have increased in each reported year since 2016.
 Worryingly, Costco does not plan to announce Scope 1 and 2 emissions reduction targets until December 2022 and has no time-bound plans to set reduction targets for its value chain emissions, which are technically known as Scope 3 emissions.

-The lack of target-setting plans for Costco’s value chain is particularly concerning, as these emissions are likely responsible for the vast majority of the company’s carbon footprint.
+The lack of target-setting plans for Costco’s net-zero value chain is particularly concerning, as these emissions are likely responsible for the vast majority of the company’s carbon footprint.
 For context, Walmart, a Costco competitor, discloses that Scope 3 emissions make up a staggering 95% of its total emissions.

 Rather than accelerating its efforts on climate in response to Green Century’s proposal, Costco instead submitted a “no action request” to the SEC in September, asking for permission to exclude Green Century’s proposal from the company’s 2022 proxy ballot.
 Costco argued that the proposal constituted micromanagement, and could therefore be excluded.